gowthamraj198/Lighthouse/README.md

 Run tests by running the command
 - `npm run test`

+Read data (list of urls) from the below path.
+'Mode' is whether to open in mobile or desktop
+- `data\data.js`

 Note:
 If you dont want to run using mochawesome reports, run the command:
 - `mocha test/test1.js`